crshanks/generator-nrsynthetics-workspace/README.md

 2. Select `Yes` (default) when prompted `?
 Enable Download/Upload of Synthetics scripts to your account?`

-3. Enter your Admin API Key when prompted, if you answered `Yes` from step-1.
+3. Enter your User API Key when prompted, if you answered `Yes` from step-1.

 ```
 This generator can also be run with: yo @crshanks/nrsynthetics-workspace